 Image by Laurie Noble Getty Images

-Something of a shameless tourist trap, this 1958-vintage tower remains a beloved symbol of the city's post-WWII rebirth.
+Something of a shameless tourist trap, this 1958-vintage tower – painted bright orange and white in order to comply with international aviation safety regulations – remains a beloved symbol of the city's post-WWII rebirth.
 At 333m it's 13m taller than the Eiffel Tower, which was the inspiration for its design.
-It's also painted bright orange and white in order to comply with international aviation safety regulations.
+Access to the main observation deck at 150m is anytime, but if you want to go to the top deck (250m) a reservation for an allocated time slot is required.

 There is an aquarium on the 1st floor.
-The 3rd floor has an exhibit of anime show One Piece, which may appeal to fans.
+The 3rd to 5th floors have an exhibit of anime show One Piece, which may appeal to fans.
 Both require additional entrance fees.

 Size queens note, there are loftier views at the more expensive Tokyo Sky Tree.